Next: , Previous: Defining New Units, Up: Defining Your Own Units

 Here is an example nonlinear unit definition:

-A nonlinear unit definition comprises a unit name, a dummy parameter name, two functions, and two corresponding units.
+A nonlinear unit definition comprises a unit name, a formal parameter name, two functions, and optional specifications for units, the domain, and the range (the domain of the inverse function).
 The functions tell units how to convert to and from the new unit.
-In order to produce valid results, the arguments of these functions need to have the correct dimensions.
-To facilitate error checking, you may optionally indicate units for these arguments.
+To produce valid results, the arguments of these functions need to have the correct dimensions and be within the domains for which the functions are defined.

 The definition begins with the unit name followed immediately (with no spaces) by a ‘(’ character.
-In parentheses is the name of the parameter.
-Next is an optional specification of the units required by the functions in this definition.
-In the example above, the ‘tempF’ function requires an input argument conformable with ‘1’.
-For normal nonlinear units definitions the forward function will always take a dimensionless argument.
-The inverse function requires an input argument conformable with ‘K’.
-In general the inverse function will need units that match the quantity measured by your nonlinear unit.
-The purpose of the expression in brackets to enable units to perform error checking on function arguments, and also to assign units to range and domain specifications, which are described later.
+In the parentheses is the name of the formal parameter.
+Next is an optional specification of the units required by the functions in the definition.
+In the example above, the ‘units=[1;K]’ specification indicates that the ‘tempF’ function requires an input argument conformable with ‘1’ (i.e., the argument is dimensionless), and that the inverse function requires an input argument conformable with ‘K’.
+For normal nonlinear units definition, the forward function will always take a dimensionless argument; in general, the inverse function will need units that match the quantity measured by your nonlinear unit.
+Specifying the units enables units to perform error checking on function arguments, and also to assign units to domain and range specifications, which are described later.

 Next the function definitions appear.
 In the example above, the ‘tempF’ function is defined by